dymmond/esmerald/docs/background-tasks.md

 ## How to use

-As mentioned before, Esmerald uses the background tasks from Starlette and you can pass them in different ways:
+As mentioned before, Esmerald uses the background tasks from Lilya and you can pass them in different ways:

 * Via [handlers](#via-handlers)